GothenburgBitFactory/tw.org/content/docs/ids.md

 ## Garbage Collection

 When a task is marked as deleted, it gets a new status, and an `end` attribute, among other things.
-The task is written back into the `pending.data` file, but it doesn\'t belong there - it belongs in the `completed.data` file.
+The task is written back into the `pending.data` file, but it doesn't belong there - it belongs in the `completed.data` file.
 There is an operation called Garbage Collection (gc) that is automatically run by taskwarrior to move tasks into the correct files.
 When moving tasks between the files, ID numbers are affected, because they are simply line numbers in the `pending.data` file.